Is a Correction Looming Ahead for Healthcare Realty Trust Incorporated (HR)

-Healthcare Realty Trust Incorporated (NYSE:HR) went down by -1.24% from its latest closing price compared to the recent 1-year high of $33.77.
-The company’s stock price has collected -8.47% of loss in the last five trading sessions.
+Healthcare Realty Trust Incorporated (NYSE:HR) went up by 0.12% from its latest closing price compared to the recent 1-year high of $33.77.
+The company’s stock price has collected -4.61% of loss in the last five trading sessions.
 The Wall Street Journal reported on 05/03/22 that Welltower Made All-Cash Offer for Healthcare Realty Trust

 Is It Worth Investing in Healthcare Realty Trust Incorporated (NYSE :HR) Right Now?